giogina/SpectraMatcher/documentation/spectra_controls.md

 <figure><img src=".gitbook/assets/scroll_and_y_shift_using_drag_lines.gif" alt="Scrolling and y shifting using drag lines"><figcaption></figcaption></figure>

+Similarly, hovering the mouse at the position of the highest peak reveals a line which can be used to horizontally drag the spectrum.
+Scrolling while this drag line is hovered adjusts the half-width of the experimental spectra.

 ### Global vertical spacing
 The global "vertical spacing" slider on the top right places the spectra equidistantly.